 Starting with fiscal year 2023, the Tax Cuts and Jobs Act of 2017 eliminated the option to deduct research and development expenditures in the current year.
 It requires us to amortize U.S. expenses over five years and foreign expenses over 15 years.
 The change in deductibility of the foreign research and development expenditures increases our tested income included in the Global Intangible Low Tax Income ("GILTI").
-This led to an increase in our overall effective tax rate for the first quarter of fiscal year 2023.
+This led to an increase in our overall effective tax rate for the three and nine months ended June 30, 2023.